oracle/graal/docs/tools/vscode/graalvm/README.md

 The GraalVM Tools for Java in combination with the [GraalVM Tools for Micronaut](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut) brings native support for the Micronaut framework in VS Code and opens many more possibilities for Java developers.

-> Note: The extension is a Technology Preview.
-The development team is actively working on further improvements to provide better usability for developers.

 ## Extension Installation

 To install the GraalVM Tools for Java extension in VS Code, do the following: